“I asked him for that excel file 3 hours ago…what is taking her so long?! “

 This is also a great time to practice being mindful with how you react to circumstances outside your control , and also if you do find yourself reacting in a way which may not be beneficial to yourself, use it as an opportunity to practice and learn to let go.

-If you enjoyed reading this, fill in your details below for when there are new articles!
+If you enjoyed reading this like many others, don’t miss out on my next article- fill in your details below to be notified of new posts (and free mind blowing concept article)!
 Your details will not be shared with 3rd party providers, no spam – promise.
-Subscribe below!